RSGao/MLFSR/README.md

 ## Acknowledgement
-This repository is based on the [BasicLFSR](https://github.com/ZhengyuLiang24/BasicLFSR).
+This repository is based on the [BasicLFSR](https://github.com/ZhengyuLiang24/BasicLFSR), thanks for their open-source framework.